 • “Fear tells you to freeze, run away or, in real extremes, turn and attack.”

-(These quotes are written by INTREPID in the web site article, “Emotionally Focused Therapy Helps Find the Raw Spots when you Unintentionally Hurt your Lover” …even though this article isn’t written from a Christian perspective, it’s a good one to read.)
+(These quotes are written by INTREPID in the web site article, “Emotionally Focused Therapy Helps Find Raw Spots when you Unintentionally Hurt Your Lover”)

 I confess that I’ve often found myself putting action to my emotional raw spots.
 How I wish I could say that didn’t.
 But I have to say that I feel much more relaxed about this issue around Steve because he has been so good in not making me feel like I bother him, and by being so good about helping me if I need it, knowing that I work hard not to do so.
 But if I didn’t have him being as supportive, as he is, I would definitely be struggling BIG time.